CityOfZion/neo-boa/docs/source/boa/interop/blockchain.rst

 App
 ^^^

-App calls are used to call other contracts on the blockchain
+An App object used to call other contracts on the blockchain.

 .. automodule:: boa.blockchain.vm.Neo.App